 Where can I hang this baby?

 I wouldn’t hang this on a door.
 Too much banging and bumping.
-It really shouldn’t be touched so over a mantle or somewhere over a piece of furniture is best.
+It really shouldn’t be touched so over a mantle or somewhere over a piece of furniture is best, and if you want to get antique furniture you can go to stores to shopping for antiques online.
 You can also line the back with felt or a bit of batting to help pad it if you have a lot of banging doors or if it vibrates when the laundry is going.

 How do you store it?